bmartinson5/ruby-IDE/README.md

 - Keyword highlighting (different colors depending on type of keyword)
 - Line numbering
 - Running code on a backend server
+- Printing output in browser
-- Testing code that is run
+- Testing code that is run and displaying results

 Future feature goals: